3 "French Girl" Style Essentials (feat. Everlane)

 As you’ll read below, I’m a woman of phases, of seasons.
 A year ago, I wanted to be a Parisian cool-girl more than anything.
 While that phase has slowly ebbed, sitting here in this cafe — which I did not even realize was French before I walked in — I remember why I was so captivated by the culture.

 Whether or not you are also intrigued by this people and their sense of style, I hope you enjoy this blog post.
-I believe we can each take something away from the ideals of French style, even if the end result does not look at all like Jean Damas’s Instgram (which, admittedly, is fabulous).
+I believe we can each take something away from the ideals of French style, even if the end result does not look at all like Jeanne Damas’s Instgram (which, admittedly, is fabulous).

 Enjoy, and let me know your thoughts in the comments.
 I look forward to reading each one xx